jenkinsci/snyk-security-scanner-plugin/README.md

 # Introduction

-Snyk Jenkins plugin enables jenkins users to test their open source packages against the [Snyk vulnerability database](https://snyk.io/vuln).
+Snyk Security Scanner is a Jenkins plugin that enables Jenkins users to test their applications against the [Snyk vulnerability database](https://snyk.io/vuln).

 # Configuration

 ## Global Configuration

-Before using snyk plugin on a project, you must configure some global settings.

-First, it is necessary to define the Snyk CLI version to make available on Jenkins.
-From the main page click on **Manage Jenkins**, then click on **Global Tool Configuration** to goto the Jenkins tool page.
-Then add a Snyk installation version and this version will be automatically installed on the Jenkins during builds.
+Configure your Jenkins settings to install the Snyk Security Scanner plugin:
+1. Visit **Manage Jenkins > Manage Plugins > Available** and search for `Snyk Security`.
+Install the plugin.
+2. Visit **Manage Jenkins > Global Tool Configuration** and add a **Snyk Installation** to have the Snyk CLI available during Jenkins builds.
+We recommend using the **latest** version to keep up to date with new releases of the Snyk CLI.

 ![Snyk Installer](docs/snyk_configuration_installation_v2.png)

-> We recommend to set `latest` version, so you will get the actual version of Snyk CLI.
+Note: in order to install a pre-released version of the plugin, change the **Update Site** to `http://updates.jenkins-ci.org/experimental/update-center.json` in the **Advanced** settings.
+See https://jenkins.io/zh/blog/2013/09/23/experimental-plugins-update-center/ for more details.

-Second, provide the Snyk API Token to Jenkins so CLI will be able to access snyk.io.
-From the Jenkins home page click **Credentials > System**.
+Add a Snyk API Token to Jenkins to allow the Snyk Security Scanner to identify with Snyk.
-In the **ID** field, specify a meaningful credential ID value - for example, `my-snyk-api-token`.
+Visit **Credentials > System**.
+Specify a meaningful credential ID value in the **ID** field (i.e. `my-org-snyk-api-token`).

 ![Snyk API Token](docs/snyk_configuration_token_v2.png)